FHIR/auto-ig-builder/README.md

-# FHIR IG Auto-Builder
+# FHIR Implementation Guide Auto-Builder

-To use the auto-build infrastructure:

 1. Create a github repo within your own organization, and inside the repo, create a file called `ig.json` containing the IG definition.
 2. Click "Settings" then "Webhooks & Services", then "Add Webhook"